AllenCell/aics-ml-segmentation/docs/bb3.md

 # Building Block 3: **Trainer**

-The **Trainer** is used to train a deep learning based segmentation model.
-The input is the trained data prepared by **Curator** (see [documentation](./bb2.md)) and the output will be a model can be used in **Segmenter**.
+**Trainer** is used to train deep learning-based segmentation models.
+The input for **Trainer** should be data prepared by **Curator** (see [documentation](./bb2.md)) and the output should be a model that can be used in **Segmenter**.

 ![segmenter pic](./bb3_pic.png)

-Copy and paster the configuration file at './config/train.yaml' into a new one, for example '/home/config_files/train_lab.yaml' and check the parameters and make changes as needed.
-In general, you only need to change (1) choose the model from two options, (2)the path to data, (3) the output path for saveing the model.
-A detailed explaination of all parameters can be found [here](./doc_train_yaml.md).
+Copy and paste the configuration file at './config/train.yaml' to create a new one, for example, '/home/config_files/train_lab.yaml'.
+Check the parameters and make changes if needed.
+You should only need to (1) choose model type from the two options, (2) insert the file path for input data, (3) insert the output file path for the model.
+A detailed explanation of all parameters can be found [here](./doc_train_yaml.md).

 ```bash
 dl_train --config /home/config_files/train_lab.yaml